claudyus/LXC-Web-Panel/api.rst

   - template: the lxc template (mandatory if clone is not present)
   - clone: the name of lxc container to clone (mandatory if template is not present)
   - store: the appropriate backing store system (optional)
+  - xargs: optional xargs to be passed to lxc-create

 ::